robert-richardson-1/Richardson-Data-Science-Portfolio/MLStreamlitApp/README.md

 This project is an interactive supervised machine learning web application built with Streamlit.
 Users can explore two sample datasets: Iris and Breast Cancer, or upload their own .csv file, then train either a Decision Tree or Logistic Regression classifier with adjustable hyperparameters.
 The app displays a dataset preview and model performance metrics in real time.

-Key ML concepts applied: supervised classification, train/test splitting, hyperparameter tuning via interactive widgets, and performance evaluation.
+Key machine-learning concepts applied: supervised classification, train/test splitting, hyperparameter tuning via interactive widgets, and performance evaluation.

 ## How to Run